The Earth is our Family: EMA’s interview with Kalālapa Winter

 Being a part of this case was such an adventure.
 As someone who is Native Hawaiian and loyal to the Hawaiian kingdom, I don't see myself as an American – and never have.
 However, I strongly believe that sometimes we need to find a way to work within the system - even if we don't trust it, even if it was built against us (us as Hawaiians) - if through it, we can create lasting change for our communities.
 Over nearly three years, there were many times I genuinely could not believe the actions they took against me and the other plaintiffs.
 Not just on a governmental level but even from the general public, there was an insane amount of misunderstanding and overall condemnation of us and our case from many more people than we expected.
 It sheds light on how many people don't fully grasp the severity of the climate crisis.
 But the experience wasn't all bad; every single plaintiff had such an intense story, and each of them was an inspiring young leader with whom I made life-long friendships.
 We also had the most extraordinary legal team, and our experts were quite literally the best in the world; no wonder we won.

 Our case settlement was historic for so many reasons, but the most important to me, being that our case was full of Native Hawaiian kids, which is not common for our communities because we are taught not to trust the American system because of its history with our people.
 Yet, we started this case because we have hope.
 We are living proof that it is possible to work within the system to accomplish change that will positively impact our Native and local communities for generations to come!
 I advise any youth taking climate action in court to maintain hope.
 Your story is important.
 Your voice is important.
-You deserve to be at the
+You deserve to be at the decision-making table - don't let anyone or any system keep you from creating change!!

 You joined Mat Dos Santos of Our Children's Trust at our EMA IMPACT Summit in June.
 Why is it so critical for the entertainment industry to support and amplify the work of climate advocates?

 Anyone who's anyone knows just how impactful Hollywood is.
 The reach of the entertainment industry is quite literally worldwide!
 One of the hardest parts of being a climate advocate is that an unfortunate majority of the public has a limited understanding of climate issues.
 The more people understand these issues, the more people will join our movement!
 People learn so much from movies and celebrities they look up to.
-The support
+The support and amplification of our message from the entertainment industry will help us tremendously accomplish our goals in this fight towards climate justice.

 For those who couldn't attend IMPACT, can you tell us what inspired your activism and love for the natural world?